Blobfolio/blob-image/README.md

 Alternatively, `.deb` binaries are available via Blobfolio's APT repository for Debian Stretch and Ubuntu Artful.
 (Other Debian-based distributions may also work, but aren't officially supported.)

-Installing blob-image this way will also install each of the different compression tools, so you probably want to do this.

 ```bash
 # Import the signing key.
 wget -qO - https://apt.blobfolio.com/public.gpg.key | apt-key add -